-As people understand less of what is happening around them, they may become more anxious.
-They may feel concerned about people from the past or seek an environment that is familiar to them, particularly places that were familiar to them at an earlier time in their life.
+Loss and tension.
+When someone understands less of what is happening around them, they may become anxious.
+They may feel concerned about people from their past, or search for places that were familiar to them at an earlier time in their life.

 What to try